bitcoin/bitcoin/qa/rpc-tests/README.md

 Regression tests of RPC interface
 =================================

+Bash scripts that use the RPC interface and command-line bitcoin-cli to test full functionality in -regtest mode.

 wallet.sh : Exercise wallet send/receive code.

-walletbackup.sh : Exercise wallet backup / dump / import

 txnmall.sh : Test proper accounting of malleable transactions